angusfung/face-gender-classification/README.md

 ```
 ./classification.py --part 3 --log INFO
 ```
 The implementation details are in the PDF.
-The optimal parameters for gradient descent were determined by adding the `--optimal` option.
+The optimal parameters for gradient descent were determined by using the `--optimal` option.
 A sample report of that is under `logs/optimal_params`.
-Those optimal parameters are then used in gradient descent to determine the optimized theta value, which is then saved into `part3.pkl`.
+Those optimal parameters are then used in gradient descent to determine the optimized theta value, which is subsequently saved into `part3.pkl`.

+The classifier is then used to classfy 10 images of hader and carell, and the results are printed to the terminal.

+### Visualizing theta